 Turning to a trusted network of partners and alliances can help improve market responsiveness by accessing the customers, capabilities, talent and ideas needed to respond to new customer preferences, new technologies, emerging competitive threats and regulatory changes.
 Since the pandemic, I’ve seen businesses using their ecosystems to quickly access new routes to customers.
 A perfect example of this of course, the restaurant business.
 Although still severely impacted by coronavirus restrictions, delivery and collection services proved a lifeline.

 90% of C-suite executives consider building an ecosystem business model important for their company as they attempt to navigate the disruption caused by the pandemic and seek new avenues for future growth

-Many of the companies that successfully staved off the worst of the pandemic have leaned on partners from across their ecosystem to weather the storm.
-Maybe there’s a message in the bottle of household cleaner that other companies should take to heart: Ecosystems have played a central role in enabling the operating model to be more agile and resilient.
-Perhaps more importantly, they have enabled companies to take advantage of unexpected opportunities even in the midst of a pandemic.
+Many of the companies that have successfully staved off the worst of the pandemic have leaned on partners to weather the storm.
+Maybe there’s a message in the bottle of household cleaner that other companies should take to heart: Ecosystems are critical to organizational agility and resilience.
+Perhaps more importantly, they have enabled companies to take advantage of unexpected opportunities even in a pandemic.

 This blog was originally published on February 8, 2021, and was updated with new information on February 9, 2022.